-- To explore the impact of mental illnesses on a young person - To look specifically at the experience of each character in the video through small group work
+- To explore the impact of mental illnesses on a young person. - To look specifically at the experience of each character in the video through small group work.

-Inform the class that the videos they are about to see were created by young people who have experienced mental illness, and is about their experiences.
+1) Inform the class that the videos they are about to see were created by young people who have experienced mental illness, and that they are about their experiences.